Pre-configuring a Yandex StoreDoc cluster connection

 From Yandex Cloud virtual machines located in the same cloud network.
 If the host is not publicly accessible, there is no need to use SSL for connections from such virtual machines.

-To connect to cluster hosts, use port:
+To connect to cluster hosts, use the following ports:

 27018: For a non-sharded cluster.27017: For a sharded cluster.